jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1.11.14         How to mark the email status?

-1) Please check the folder (it can be “inbox” or the other folder) containing the email to be marked.
+1) Please check the folder (it can be "inbox" or the other folder) containing the email to be marked.

 2) Select the email to be marked.